orbisgis/h2gis/docs/dev/ST_ToMultiLine.md

 {% endhighlight %}

 ### Description
  `ST_ToMultiLine` constructs a `MULTILINESTRING` from the given `GEOMETRY`'s coordinates.
-Returns `MULTILINESTRING EMPTY` for geometries of dimension 0.
+Returns `MULTILINESTRING EMPTY` for Geometries of dimension 0.

 ### Examples